ksoclabs/terraform-aws-ksoc-connect/README.md

 # terraform-aws-ksoc-connect

-Allows KSOC to connect to your AWS account to perform EKS/ECS/ECR discovery and pro-active monitoring of these resources.
+Allows KSOC to connect to your AWS account to perform EKS/ECS/ECR discovery and perform pro-active monitoring of these resources.

 ## Usage